bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-openpgp.md

 gpg:   secret keys imported: 1
 ```

-If your master key is passphrase protected, be prepared to enter it during the import process.
+If your master key is passphrase protected, be prepared to enter it during the import process - even if your master key is not currently saved to the computer you're working from.
 Once complete, enumerate your secret keys and note that the stub identifier (`>`) is no longer present, indicating the key material is indeed present on your local keyring again.

 ``` bash
 $ gpg --list-secret-keys --with-subkey-fingerprint